Black Sunday (1937)

-Black Sunday, 1937 refers to a series of acts undertaken by Jewish militants of the Irgun faction against Arab civilians on 14 November 1937.
+Black Sunday was a day of multiple terrorist attacks against Palestinians committed by the militant Revisionist Zionist organization the Irgun.
+The attacks took place on 14 November 1937 in Mandatory Palestine.
 It was among the first challenges to the Havlagah (lit. restraint) policy not to retaliate against Arab attacks on Jewish civilians.

-Background overview
+Background

 In 1936, Palestinian Arabs launched a revolt that was to last three years against British colonial rule.
-At first the revolt consisted of a general strike but later became more violent, attacking British forces and also including terror attacks against Jews.
+At first the revolt consisted of a general strike but later became more violent, attacking British forces and also including attacks against Jews.
 In the preceding year Jewish immigration, blocked in the United States and many European countries had risen to 66,672 over the 4,075 in 1931.
 In July 1937, the Peel Commission proposed a partition of Palestine, and recommended a population transfer of 225,000 Arabs out of the designated future Jewish territory and a smaller number of Jews out of the designated future Arab territory.
 The Zionist Organization was strongly divided on the proposal, but historians consider them to have either "accepted" or "not rejected outright" the principle of partition, while rejecting the specific borders suggested by the Peel Commission and empowering the executive to continue negotiating with the British.
 The Arab Higher Committee rejected the plan outright, as did the Revisonist Zionists.
-Soon after, a hated district commissioner, Lewis Yelland Andrews, known for his repressive measures was assassinated by militant followers of Izz ad-Din al-Qassam outside an Anglican church.
+Soon after, a British district commissioner, Lewis Yelland Andrews, known for his repressive measures was assassinated by militant followers of Izz ad-Din al-Qassam outside an Anglican church.